JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

     function on 32-bit Windows, but can be used on WIN64 (where `stdcall` is unified with the C calling convention).

+!!! note
+    Callback functions exposed via `@cfunction` should not throw errors, as that will return control to the Julia runtime unexpectedly and may leave the program in an undefined state.

 A classic example is the standard C library `qsort` function, declared as:

 ```c